 - 9.11% for new transportation modes, like light rail and bus rapid transit – incalculably more than the current amount, since the state does not yet have allocations for these at all

 In his 2013 State of the State address, Governor Snyder reaffirmed his commitment to rebuilding Michigan’s transportation system.
 Yet as forums participants made clear, we must not just rebuild and repair Michigan roads – we need to reinvent Michigan’s transportation systems.
 The days of blank checks for bigger freeways are over.
 The need to repair our roads is indisputable.
 However, the reconnection of Michigan communities and the revival of our competitiveness in the global economy that can come from increased diversity in transportation choices cannot be ignored.
 Michigan’s people want a complete transportation system.
 Lansing must act to get us there.

 To view the full report, click here.
-Questions regarding this report should be directed to Jeremy Orr at jeremyo[at]trans4m[dot]org, ISAAC (Trans4M Member).
+Questions regarding this report should be directed to Kathryn Gray, Trans4M Coordinator, at kathryng[at]trans4m[dot]org.